Dehydration in Babies – Symptoms, Causes & Prevention

 - How Can You Treat Your Dehydrated Baby?

-- How to Prevent Your Baby from Dehydration?
+- How to Prevent Your Baby from Dehydration

 If your baby is exposed to extreme temperatures or if she loses fluids due to vomiting or diarrhoea, she would eventually be dehydrated.
 It is, therefore, important to feed babies fluids at regular intervals.
-However, health conditions, diseases or ailments could still lead to dehydration in babies.
+However, health conditions, diseases, or ailments could still lead to dehydration in babies.
 This article shares practical ways to prevent or deal with dehydration in babies by reading the signs and symptoms.
 We have also touched upon ways to treat dehydration while it is still mild.
-Be sure to read the entire article carefully and consult a paediatrician for immediate medical attention to keep your baby safe and healthy.
+Be sure to read the entire article carefully and consult a paediatrician for immediate medical attention to keep your baby safe and healthy this summer.

 Video: Dehydration in Babies – Symptoms, Treatment & Prevention